cemu-project/cemu_graphic_packs/botw.md

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372205680968335370/unknown.png)

-Disable GPUFenceSkip in the game profile and in FPS++, and manually enable it via Cemuhook.
+Disable GPUFenceSkip in the game profile and in FPS++ and manually enable it via Cemuhook.

 ### I'm on AMD and the grass has black dots around it